pvaladez/cornerstone/README.md

 npm install
 ```

+## Node and NPM Updates by pvaladez

+> Because Node version 10 is almost end of life and the stencil-cli documentation version [recommends version 12](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil), I have followed the instructions below by deleting package-lock.json and installing npm packages with node version 12.21.0 and npm version 6.14.11.
+I might stick with npm version 6.11.3 if the site were going to actually be used, but why not help test out newer versions :slightly_smiling_face:

 Note: package-lock.json file was generated by Node version 10 and npm version 6.11.3.
 The app supports Node 10 as well as multiple versions of npm, but we should always use those versions when updating package-lock.json, unless it is decided to upgrade those, and in this case the readme should be updated as well.
 If using a different version for node OR npm, please delete the package-lock.json file prior to installing node packages and also prior to pushing to github.

-If updating or adding a dependency, please double check that you are working on Node version 10 and npm version 6.11.3 and run ```npm update <package_name>```  or ```npm install <package_name>``` (avoid running npm install for updating a package).
+If updating or adding a dependency, please double check that you are working on Node version 10 and npm version 6.11.3 and run `npm update <package_name>` or `npm install <package_name>` (avoid running npm install for updating a package).
 After updating the package, please make sure that the changes in the package-lock.json reflect only the updated/new package prior to pushing the changes to github.

 ### Icons

 Icons are delivered via a single SVG sprite, which is embedded on the page in
 `templates/layout/base.html`.
 It is generated via a grunt task `grunt svgstore`.